The need for local power generation has grown in interest in the recent years, and is already quickly becoming a

-Current OS provides just that: a protocol that defines all systems aspects for loads and sources such as voltage levels, protection, grounding, corrosion mitigation etc.
+Current OS provides just that: it defines all systems aspects for loads and sources such as voltage levels, protection, grounding, corrosion mitigation etc.

 To assure the availability of these system aspects to any product manufacturer, the Current/OS Foundation was set up.
 As the foundation aims to come to a unified standard for grid control purposes, it provides to its partners an open and clear set of guidelines on how to manufacture products that work in a Current/OS based DC environment.
 Major electrical corporations such as ABB are supporting us to make this protocol a global standard for DC infrastructures.